openyurtio/openyurt/README.md

 |August 30th, 2020.
 OpenYurt v0.2.0 is **RELEASED**!
 Please check the [CHANGELOG](CHANGELOG.md) for details.|
 |May 29th, 2020.
 OpenYurt v0.1.0-beta.1 is **RELEASED**!
 Please check the [CHANGELOG](CHANGELOG.md) for details.|

-OpenYurt is built based on native Kubernetes and targets to extend it to support edge computing seamlessly.
+OpenYurt(official website: https://openyurt.io) is now hosted by the Cloud Native Computing Foundation(CNCF) as a [Sandbox Level Project](https://www.cncf.io/sandbox-projects/).
+It is built based on native Kubernetes and targets to extend it to support edge computing seamlessly.
 In a nutshell, OpenYurt enables users to manage applications that run in the edge infrastructure as if they were running in the cloud infrastructure.
-Our official website is [https://openyurt.io](https://openyurt.io).

 OpenYurt is suitable for common edge computing use cases whose requirements include:
 - Minimizing the network traffic over long distances between the devices and the workloads.
 - Overcoming the network bandwidth or reliability limitations.
 - Processing data remotely to reduce latency.
 - Providing a better security model to handle sensitive data.
+- Manage edge resources and edge applications in a single cluster.

 OpenYurt has the following advantages in terms of compatibility and usability.
 - **Kubernetes native**.
 It provides full Kubernetes API compatibility.
 All Kubernetes workloads, services,